git-keeper/CCSC-MW-2018/README.md

 If you are running Windows and you do not have a UNIX-like environment installed such as the Windows Subsystem for Linux or Cygwin, you can still play the student role assuming you have a Git client installed.

-To begin, send an email to nsommer@wooster.edu with the subject "Git-keeper tutorial" and we will create an account for you on our tutorial server.

-## What is Git-keeper?

-Git-keeper is a system for distributing, collecting, and automatically testing programming assignments with instant feedback.
-Through using the system, students are introduced to the basic Git concepts of cloning, committing, and pushing.
-Git-keeper is designed to be simple enough that students can start using it at the very beginning of an introductory programming course.

 ## Part 1: The Student Role